openaicellular/oaic-t/RANFusion/README.md

 ## Overview
-  **Welcome to the RANFusion Simulator** This simple tool is designed to simulate the behavior and performance of 5G network components.
+  **RANFusion Simulator** is a tool designed to simulate the behavior and performance of 5G network components.
 Our simulator offers a detailed framework to test and analyze various components of 5G technology, including the RAN functionalities, behavior, and performance of 5G networks, This version focuses on handover processes.

 ### Sample Results